- Review: LOYAL3

 - Focus on The Beginner Investor - LOYAL3 focuses on the beginner investor and requires little money to start

-- Limited Stock Selection — You can only pick from currently 52 different corporations
+- Limited Stock Selection - You can only pick from small amount of publicly traded corporations.

-- Delayed Buy/Sell Execution — Granted you aren’t looking to time the market, but your order can take over one day to complete
+- Delayed Buy/Sell Execution - Your order can take over one day to complete because they are batch traded.

 LOYAL3 is an interesting way to invest, since LOYAL3 doesn’t charge a fee for stock purchases.
 It’s a cheap way to get started investing in the stock market.
 Though currently the amount of stocks available is way too limited.
 Additionally, if LOYAL3 is targeting beginner/casual investors, I’m not sure why they are promoting IPOs.
 While IPOs are sexy, they are usually not appropriate for the beginner investor with little to invest.